kemingy/write-yourself-a-shell/README.md

 This workshop is intended for *intermediate* Rust programmers who already understand basic Rust concepts and have some programming experience.
 We’ll explain the rest as we go along.
 When we were learning Rust, we always wanted to see a mid-size system being built to get an understanding of how the concepts are put into practice.
 We think this could be a learning boost for people who are in the same situation as we were.

-* [Santiago Pastorino](https://santiagopastorino.com) is the [WyeWorks](https://wyeworks.com) co-founder, Ruby on Rails core team alumni and Rust Developer.
-He is currently part of the Rust compiler NLL WG and [Rust Latam](https://rustlatam.org) organizer.
-* [Matthias Endler](https://matthias-endler.de) is a Backend Engineer at trivago and runs [Hello Rust Show](https://hello-rust.show).

 ### Necessary Tools

 * [rust](https://www.rust-lang.org/tools/install)